 Dr Yvette Russell BA(Auck), LLB(Auck), LLM(NYU), PhD(Kent), (Lecturer in Law), Feminist theory queer theory poststructuralist philosophy critical legal studies criminal justice criminal law sexual offences.

-Ms Roseanne Russell LLB (Hons), MPHIL, (Lecturer in Law), Corporate Governance; feminist legal theory; Labour Law
+Dr Roseanne Russell LLB (Hons), PhD (Bristol), (Senior Lecturer in Law), Corporate Governance; feminist legal theory; Labour Law

-Dr Albert Sanchez-Graells PhD (Eur), LLB, BA (Hons), (Reader in Economic Law), EU economic law EU internal market law and policy EU and UK public procurement law and policy EU and UK competition law and policy law and economics.
+Professor Albert Sanchez-Graells PhD (Eur), LLB, BA (Hons), (Professor of Economic Law), EU and UK competition law and policy; EU and UK public procurement law and policy ; EU economic law .; EU internal market law and policy; law and economics